Rakovica Monastery: Burials

-Religious life
+Monastic life

 On 19 December 1909, the Saint Nicholas feast day, Nikolaj Velimirović took his monastic vows in the monastery.
 Elder Tadej (Thaddeus) of Vitovnica, better known as Elder Tadej Štrbulović was sent to the school of iconography in the monastery right after he became a monk.
 He was ordained into the rank of hieromonk on 3 February 1938 in the Rakovica monastery.

 Today, Rakovica is a female monastery.
 As of 2018, the hegumenia is Mother Evgenija.
 Both the abbesses and the novices live in the complex.